 To combat the unprecedented threat of the coronavirus, Congress took action last week.
 To lend a hand to struggling Americans and businesses, the Senate passed a $2.2 trillion relief bill that includes cash for most Americans, loans for big and small businesses, and grants for education, public health, and local government.
-For the sake of comparison, the 2009 economic stimulus package cost around $800 billion, a fraction of this year’s relief bill.
+For the sake of comparison, the 2009 economic stimulus package cost around $800 billion.

 The Senate passed the CARES Act (Coronavirus Aid, Relief, and Economic Security) with a 96-0 vote, the House of Representatives ratified it, and President Trump signed it into law on Friday, March 28, 2020.
 After a few weeks of negotiations, politicians finally came to an agreement and set out to help the American people overcome this pandemic.

 As you’d expect with a $2+ trillion bill, the CARES Act is complicated.
-Vast amounts of money are being moved around, and some of that will end up in the hands of average Americans.
+Vast amounts of money are being moved, and some will end up in the hands of average Americans.
 The full 880-page bill is dense and complex, but you don’t have to read all that.
 Here’s a look at what the stimulus package entails, and what it might mean for you.

 CARES Act Overview